-- Care that focuses on you: Our team listens to you and works with your individual needs to make sure the treatment plan developed works for you.
-We offer a private office setting that allows you to feel comfortable and discuss your treatment options.
+- Care that focuses on you: Our fellowship trained highly skilled surgeon Dr. Arshad Muzaffar listens to you and works with your individual needs to make sure the treatment plan developed works for you in both children and adults.

 Hand Conditions We Treat

 We offer several treatment options for hand and wrist conditions with some that can be performed right in the office: